morphysm/zero-knowledge-decorrelation-prototype/README.md

-# fame-airdrop-prototype
+# fame-zero-knowedgle-decorrelation-prototype

-This repository contains the code for the famed airdrop prototype.
+This repository contains the code for the famed zero knowledge prototypes.
 It is split into six sub-components:

 - backend (backend code)
 - circuits (zero knowledge circuits)
-- contracts (airdrop solidity contracts)
+- contracts (solidity decorrelation contracts)
 - frontend (frontend code)
-- zkp-merkle-airdrop-lib (js library for zero knowledge airdrops)
+- zkp-merkle-decorrelation-lib (js library for zero knowledge decorrelation )

 # Development